By CoinWeek Staff Reports …..

-The United States Mint emailed notice at 11 am Thursday morning that due to recent increased demand, the United States Mint has temporarily sold out of its inventory of 2018 American Silver Eagle Bullion Coins.
+The United States Mint emailed notice at 11 am on Thursday morning that due to recent increased demand, the Mint has temporarily sold out of its inventory of 2018 American Silver Eagle bullion coins.
 All orders received prior to the notice would be shipped.

 The Mint’s bullion program has experienced a sharp downturn in demand since the 2016 election.
 After reaching a peak of 47 million bullion coins sold in 2015, the Mint has experienced dramatic year-to-year sales declines for the 30-year old silver bullion coin program.
 The 2017 sales figure of 18,065,500 was the program’s lowest since 2007.